The Graduate School

 Subject matter in this course will vary to in order to promote workshop specific leadership skill acquisition not addressed in other LEAD courses based upon assessed needs.

 LEAD 580.
-Leading Transformational Change.
+Initiating Transformational Change.
 3 Hours.

 LEAD 590.
-Leadership by Design.
+Addressing Leadership Challenges.
 3 Hours.

 Prerequisites: LEAD 500 [Min Grade: C] and LEAD 520 [Min Grade: C] and LEAD 540 [Min Grade: C]